RoyceTheodore/dnd/log.md

 Fight with two hobgolins.

 # Plot
+Magpie and Lance get into an argument. [their players are not present]

+Marianius shapeshifts into a giant wolf spider to scout ahead.
+Inside the cave, he discovers a docked row-boat guarded by two hob-goblins.

-Boy-wizard decodes paper with secrete code: It's a morse-code light signals.
+Vatu, the boy-wizard decodes paper with secrete code: It's a morse-code light signals.

 Party finds a large row-boat in cave.